Halloween folk legends started many years ago, and most of them are still popular today!

 Throughout history, various cultures have molded and changed the Devil's image.
 He is usually portrayed as the antithesis of good.

-Throughout the centuries, the Devil has been a prominent character in American and European folklore.
+The Devil has been a prominent character in American and European folklore throughout the centuries.

-He is often depicted in the form of a horned, red-skinned man with a trident.
+He is often depicted as a horned, red-skinned man with a trident.

 Other representations of the Devil include Stingy Jack, who tricks people into believing in him and stealing their souls in exchange for wealth.
 This version of the Devil is often considered a variation of the Faust legend, which states that a person may sell their soul to the Devil for wealth but must be willing to live in hell for 20 years.

 Dive into the world of Mysterious Scary.
 Join our email list for exclusive content, merch coupon codes, updates, and more!